 You’ll need to answer questions about your biggest successes differently than you do those about your biggest failures.

 Questions about Success

 When answering a question about your accomplishments, you don’t want to come across as arrogant, but you do want to share your success stories.
 There's no need to be too humble.
 Take the time to explain your most important achievements at work, and show how they can be an asset to the organization you're interviewing with.
 Here's how to prepare a few relevant examples to share with hiring managers.

 The best way to respond is to give an example of something you accomplished that is directly related to the job that you are interviewing for.
 Review the job posting, and make a list of job qualifications and skills that match what you’ve included in your resume.
 Then, think of examples of accomplishments that demonstrate that you have these skills and qualifications.

 This kind of answer will show that you have what it takes to achieve similar successes in the job you’re applying for.

 Focus on Adding Value

-When choosing an example of an accomplishment, pick something you accomplished that helped the company you worked for, and even added value to the company.
+When choosing an example of an achievement, pick something you accomplished that helped the company you worked for, and even added value to the company.
 For example, perhaps you reduced the budget for a project or made a task more efficient.
-Focus on the company, rather than yourself.
+Focus on the company, rather than on yourself.
 It will show the employer that you will be an asset to their organization.